Updated: Jul 9

 Use the Pomodoro technique: 25mn on a timer, you vs. yourself, in an environment free of interruptions.
 Repeat as many times as you need.

-Block time in your calendar - for instance the lunch slot - that is only dedicated to the S.T.O.P exercise.
+Block time in your calendar - for instance the lunch slot - that is dedicated to the S.T.O.P exercise.

 Carry a pen & notebook with you at all times.
 Write down as soon as ideas come to your mind.
-The benefit is double: you won't forget and you'll free up space in your brain.
+The benefit is double: you won't forget your idea and you'll free up space in your brain.